nhsuk/simple-conditions-prototypes/views/flu/main-content-before.md

   * you have a weak immune system – for example, because of [chemotherapy](http://www.nhs.uk/conditions/Chemotherapy/Pages/Definition.aspx) or [HIV](http://www.nhs.uk/Conditions/HIV/Pages/Introduction.aspx)
   <hr>

   It's easy to spread flu.
-Call your GP and check before going in.
+Phone your GP and check before going in.
 !!!